-Court Response To Recommendations by Case
+Court Response To Bond Investigation

-In response to the bond investigations reviewed by the court in 2022, an order for no reduction was entered in 81% of the rulings, ROR in 13%, reduced bond/percentage of bond in 6% and home detention/electronic monitoring in less than 1%.
-This compares with 2021 disposition rates of no reduction in 70% of the cases, ROR in 16%, reduced bond/ percentage of bond in 13% and home detention/electronic monitoring in less than 1%.
+In response to the bond investigations reviewed by the court in 2023, an order for no reduction was entered in 70% of the cases, however a secondary disposition granting a reduction was entered in 7% of cases.
+For the remaining 23% of cases a reduction was granted: ROR in 17%, reduced bond/percentage of bond in 5% and home detention/electronic monitoring in less than 1%.

+This compares with 2022 disposition rates of no reduction in 81% of the cases, ROR in 13%, reduced bond/ percentage of bond in 6% and home detention/electronic monitoring in less than 1%.

 The court orders bond investigations upon initial appearance, which is typically the next business day following an arrest and detention.
 Bond investigations can also be ordered at other times.

-ACS strives to submit these reports in a timely manner, with a goal of submitting at least 80% within three business days of the order.
-In 2022 ACS submitted 91% within three business days, an increase from 2021's 86%.
+ACS strives to submit these reports in a timely manner, with a goal of submitting at least 80% of bond investigations within three business days of the order.

+In 2023, ACS submitted 90% within three business days, a one percent decrease from 2022's 91%.